stecrotti/IndexedFactorGraphs.jl/README.md

 ### Graph navigation
 Given a factor graph with $N$ variables and $M$ factors, variables are indexed by $i\in\{1,\ldots,N\}$, factors are indexed by $a\in\{1,\ldots,M\}$.
-Properties of a vertex can be queried by wrapping the vertex index in a `variable` or `factor`.
+Properties of a vertex can be queried by wrapping the vertex index in a `v_vertex` or `f_vertex`.
 For example, the list of neighbors of variable $i=2$ is found by
 ```julia
 julia> ∂i = neighbors(g, variable(2));